The Platinum Card® Review

 This is obviously one of the card’s most significant perks because it essentially reduces the annual fee from $699 to $499.
 If you travel even once a year, it’s not difficult to imagine using this credit on a hotel room or a flight upgrade.
 It’s essential, however, to pay attention to the fine print.
 You must use the credit on travel purchases booked via American Express Travel Services and can only use the credit ONE time per year on the SAME transaction.
 That means you can’t split it for one trip to pay for a checked bag and use what’s left over on another trip that same year to pay for seat selection.
 It must be used all at once on one travel expense.

 Unlimited Airport Lounge Access

 While they may be the least glamourous perks of a credit card, insurance benefits can be by far the most vital, especially if you end up needing medical attention while in a foreign country.
-As you would expect for the steep annual fee, the American Express Platinum Card offers a comprehensive lineup of 10 different kinds of insurance, including:
+As you would expect for the steep annual fee, The Platinum Card® offers a comprehensive lineup of 10 different kinds of insurance, including:

 - Emergency Medical (out of province/country)

 - Baggage Delay